UWEC-Bioinformatics/BIOL343/README.md

 <br>

 # BIOL 343
 All the files associated with BIOL 343 at UW-Eau Claire.
 First time here?
-Click the Slack button below to join the class workspace.
+Click the Slack button above to join the class workspace.